stefantalpalaru/golib/README.md

 **golib** is a library exposing Go's channels and goroutines to plain C and to any other language able to use C libraries.

-There are two catches:
+There are three catches:
 - your *main()* function needs to call *golib\_main()* which will not return control to it.
 You should put the actual main code in another function with the assembler name of *'main.main'* (see examples).
+- you need to use write barriers when assigning pointers
 - we use gccgo (from upstream GCC) instead of the main Go toolchain, for technical reasons, so the channel/goroutine performance is lower and the memory usage is higher.

 ## requirements

-- GCC with Go support (tested with GCC 7.3.0, 8.1.0).
+- GCC with Go support (tested with GCC 7.3.0, 8.2.0).

 ## inspiration